jogit82/blog-pure-react/README.md

 Error: Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscription and asynchronous tasks in a useEffect cleanup function.

 - That is what we did exactly with our custom useFetch hook, using a cleanup function.
 AbortController will stop the fetch.
 And throw an AbortError.

+### Route parameters

+- Getting parameters from route and used it in the return template.